Diagonal approximation in completions of Q: Introduction

 Our aim is to find a natural method of approximating elements of $\R \times \Q_{p_1} \times \cdots \times \Q_{p_r}$ (where the $p_i$ are \emph{different} primes).
 As notation for this space, we will first let

 (so $P$ is a finite set of places of $\Q$, including the infinite place).
 This will be standard notation throughout this paper; if not stated, $p_1, \ldots, p_r$ will always refer to the finite places contained in $P$, and $r$ will always refer to the number of finite places.
+We will also use $P_f$ to denote the set of all places of $P$ apart from the infinite one.
 Then we write

-Now we note that the theorems of classical approximation, which were originally theorems about $\R$, can also be viewed as theorems about $\R / \Z$ (or its canonical fundamental domain $[0,1)$).
-We quotient our space by a lattice which is natural to the problem (in the classical case, we quotient $\R$ by $\Z$), and end up with a compact measure space.
-This makes it much easier to state results from metric number theory, about the measure of the sets satisfying certain properties.